Blogs

 The curriculum involves subjects like Marketing Management, Operations Management, Business Policies, Behavioral Techniques, Capital Markets, etc.

-Students also learn about International Business, Human Resource Management, and Finance.
+Students also learn about International Business, Human Resource Management and Finance.
 It is a course tailored to make the students industry-ready.

 Students may get practical training, attend workshops and required soft skills training so that they can join the workforce after graduation.

 BBA can be a good foundation for students interested in pursuing an MBA or Masters in Business Administration, an extremely prospective career path.
-Several B-Schools and universities in India and abroad offer BBA Degree for undergraduates.
+Several B-Schools and universities in India and abroad offer BBA degrees for undergraduates.

 Students from almost all streams are eligible for a BBA course after their 10+2.
 Some of the institutes may require students to have Mathematics in their 12th standard.
 There is usually an entrance examination for admission to BBA courses.

-The best part, there are multiple streams to pursue in BBA itself like Family Business, Business Analytics
+The best part, there are multiple streams to pursue in BBA itself like Family Business, Business Analytics.

 BCom is Bachelor of Commerce, a course which is offered by many universities across India.
 It is a three-year undergraduate course and can be studied as an Honours course.